petertamai/pdf2markpy/API-DOCS.md

 - The service processes PDFs one at a time
 - Large PDFs may take longer to process
 - Temporary files are automatically cleaned up after 1 hour
+- The truncation feature can improve performance for very large documents

 ## Security Considerations